6 Delicious Latin Dishes with Strong African Roots

 “Understanding where the dishes that we love and enjoy so much come from creates a connection and deeper appreciation to the food we eat,” she adds."It’s my hope that it also creates a level of respect for the culture that contributed to it.
 The African Diaspora left an immense influence in Latin America and in any other country they were enslaved.”

-Unfortunately, there’s a gap of knowledge to be filled when it comes to how descendants of African slaves have shaped Latin American cuisine.
-Our Spanish colonizers really went out of their way to erase African and indigenous communities from our history, which is why they are often left out of historical contributions altogether.
+Unfortunately, there’s a gap of knowledge to be filled when it comes to how descendants of enslaved Africans have shaped Latin American cuisine.
+Our Spanish colonizers really went out of their way to erase African and Indigenous communities from our history, which is why they are often left out of historical contributions altogether.
 In an effort to honor the uncredited ways that Africa has deeply influenced Latin American culture and cooking, we chose to highlight a few popular Latin American traditional dishes with strong African roots worth taking pride in.

 Mangú is a signature dish often associated with Dominican cuisine.
 The hearty meal that’s mostly eaten at breakfast is deeply influenced by African cuisine.
 “Mangú is one of the food staples of the Dominican Republic.
 Its origins come from Africa's Congo region, brought to the island during the slavery trade,” Tavares says.
 “The dish is made with boiled green plantains that are mashed with oil and some of the boiling water.
 A popular plating is called Tres Golpes (three hits) which consists of mangú served with fried egg, fried cheese, fried salami, and topped with marinated red onion.
 Mangú and green plantains have sustained the Dominican population for centuries.
 It’s a relatively inexpensive meal that offers satisfaction, and most importantly, many nutritional benefits.
 Green plantains are a great source of resistant starch, carbohydrates, fiber, iron, folate, vitamin C, potassium, and vitamin A.”

 Made with fried green plantains that are mashed in a pilón (mortar and pestle) and prepared with fresh garlic and chicharron (pork skin), this Puerto Rican dish is also quite popular in Dominican and Cuban cuisine.
-“The origins of the dish come from slaves from Angola and other regions of Africa,” Tavares says.
+“The origins of the dish come from the enslaved peoples of Angola and other regions of Africa,” Tavares says.
 “The mashing and pounding techniques are also influenced by Indigenous people."

 This popular soup is typical in quite a few Latin American countries including Colombia, Ecuador, Panama, Dominican Republic and Puerto Rico.
 “Sancocho, it's been said, originated in the Spanish Canary Islands (the African version of Spanish Cocido),” says Tavares.
 “However, it is believed that Africans influenced Spaniards with their stew’s ingredients and flavor, both very integral parts of this Latin American dish.
 The dish is made with different types of meats, tubers, vegetables, corn, and seasonings.
 It’s often served with a side of white rice and avocado.”